sprblm/dots-patterns/patterns/prioritize-backup/index.md

 ### The Design Solution

 Prioritize backing up all data in multiple locations, ideally across the world.
-Tell the user when data has been syncronized to long-term storage locations.
-Pair this with [[Network Health Indicator]] for more fine-grained information about where data is syncronized.
+Tell the user when data has been synchronized to long-term storage locations.
+Pair this with [[Network Health Indicator]] for more fine-grained information about where data is synchronized.

 ### Examples